Seneca-ICTOER/OPS245-C7/docs/A-Labs/lab1.md

   11. Click on the item labelled **Create a New Virtual Machine.**

-         - NOTE: We will just be creating a "shell" for the VM to contain our CentOS 7 Linux operating system.
+         - **NOTE**: We will just be creating a "shell" for the VM to contain our CentOS 7 Linux operating system.
 This will allow us to configure the VM properly so it will boot-up properly in our Seneca labs.

   12. Select the **Custom (advanced)** for the Virtual Machine Configuration setting and click **Next**.
   13. Click **Next** at the next screen to proceed.